Adult Intravenous Pyelogram (IVP / Nephrotomogram)

 PREGANCY TESTING POLICYIt is the policy of OSF Saint Francis Medical Center to conductpregnancy tests on female patients having a CT, MRI, NuclearMedicine, PET, Angiography, or X-ray exams of the abdomenarea.
 This policy is to avoid potential harm to an unborn baby as aresult of the radiation or medications given during the exam.

-A pregnancy test is required prior to the procedures listed aboveand should be ordered by your physician if you are a female: • Between the ages of 12 and 50 and have not had a • Less than 12 years old and are having menstrual periods.
+A pregnancy test is required prior to the procedures listed aboveand should be ordered by your physician if you are a female:

-• Over age 50 and having menstrual periods.
+• Less than 12 years old and are having menstrual periods. • Over age 50 and having menstrual periods.

 The pregnancy test must be done within three days prior to yourexam at any OSF Saint Francis facility.
 Home pregnancy tests arenot acceptable.